shomalikhashayar/vue-component/README.md

 # vue-component
-In this project, you learn use props, slots and emit in vue 3 composition api.
+In this project, you learn how to use props, slots and emit in vue 3 composition api.

 ## Project setup
 ```